lewoudar/scalpel/README.md

 ## Documentation

-The documentation is in progress.
+The documentation is available at https://scalpel.readthedocs.io/en/latest/.

 ## Usage